This post was updated on August 31st, 2022

-The ketogenic diet has become popular among women with polycystic ovary syndrome (PCOS).
-But appearances can be misleading.
+The ketogenic diet is popular among women with polycystic ovary syndrome (PCOS).
+But, if you’re not careful, it can cause more harm than good.

 1. Pro: Improves Insulin Resistance

 Best estimates suggest insulin resistance affects between 30 and 70% of women with PCOS [2, 3].
 The severity of insulin resistance largely determines the strength of PCOS symptoms.
+Overweight and obese women are more likely to be insulin resistant.
+But it affects all types of PCOS.

 Insulin resistance is a known risk factor for type 2 diabetes, liver disease, heart attack, and stroke.
 In women with PCOS, insulin resistance contributes to menstrual irregularities and infertility [4].
 Studies also show that insulin is associated with depression [5].